Internships are career-related experiences that are mentored by non-NMU supervisors which NMU students engage in and receive credit for as BI499.

 If there is not an existing affiliation agreement in place with an internship program or agency that a student intends to work with, it is necessary to complete the appropriate Affiliation Agreement Form.
-There are separate forms for paid or unpaid internships.
+There are separate forms for paid or unpaid internships, and for NMU-placed practicums.
 A representative from the internship program must complete and sign the appropriate form well in advance of the start of the internship.
-Once completed, this form should be sent to the Biology Department to the attention of the Department Head, who will route it to the appropriate NMU personnel for signatures (specifically, the NMU Risk Manager).
+Once completed, this form should be sent to the Biology Department to the attention of the Internship Coordinator, who will route it to the appropriate NMU personnel for signatures.

 Affiliation agreement forms (necessary if an agreement is not already in place - see above):

 A Work Experience Registration Form is used to register for BI 499-Internship.
 Generally, the "Instructing Faculty" on this form will be the Internship Coordinator.
 Once the form is completed by the student and advisor, it must be brought to the Biology Department for approval by the Department Head and Dean.